Spherical varieties with the $A_k$-property: Introduction

-It has been shown in \cite{a2} that a normal variety $Y$ has the $A_2$-property if and only if there exists a closed embedding $Y \hookrightarrow X$ into a toric variety $X$.
-Every normal quasiprojective variety has the $A_2$-property.
+There exist toric varieties of dimension $3$ and greater which are not quasi-projective (see~\cite[after~2.16]{oda}), but they always have the $A_2$-property.
+In fact, W{\l}odarczyk has shown in \cite{a2} that a normal variety has the $A_2$-property if and only if it admits a closed embedding into a toric variety.